-Here we delve in more detail into the hypothesis that MHWs have increased over the four decades in the five major WBCs of the world (22).
+Here we delve in more detail into the hypothesis that MHWs in the five major WBCs of the world have increased in frequency/intensity? over the past four decades (22).
 We have three primary aims.
 The first is to assess what aspects of MHWs in WBCs are increasing—is it their frequency or intensity or both—as these could have different ecosystem impacts.
-The second is to identify where MHWs are primarily found in WBCs—do they occur throughout the region or are they concentrated in specific places; for example, are MHWs concentrated in the main region of intense boundary current flow or adjacent areas where instabilities including the formation of mesoscale eddies and meanders are greatest?
+The second is to identify where MHWs are primarily found in WBCs—do they occur throughout the region or are they concentrated in specific places; for example, are MHWs concentrated in the main region of intense boundary current flow or in adjacent areas where instabilities including the formation of mesoscale eddies and meanders are greatest?
 This should inform our understanding of the primary mechanism underlying the increase in MHWs in WBCs.
 Last, given that MHWs are increasing in WBCs, we test the hypothesis that MHWs are going to increase further in the future, and analyse whether it is primarily their frequency, intensity, or both.

 Results